 Have fun…and see you at the CLUB.

 Wednesday Night Sail and Social became part of the fabric of Mooredale Sailing Club about twenty years ago.
-The evening was the brainchild of one of our Past Commodores, Bruce Withrow.
+The evening was idea of one of our Past Commodores, Bruce Withrow.
 His idea was for club members to come down go for a sail enjoy the use of the club and not worry about either having to go home and cook a meal or go out to a restaurant and spend more money than you should for a good meal.
 So the plan was to come down for a sail and after enjoy the evening with a meal that didn't go over $10.

 The way the evening works.
 Cooking teams are formed: They might be a white sail class, a bronze class or just a group who want to have fun and volunteer for the evening.
 There are only a few rules for the evening and the menu.
 First no meal should go over $10.
 So the object is to have a full course meal with appetizers and desert for under that amount.
 For the people cooking there are some good things about the evening.
 First you get 15 minutes of fame (well, at Mooredale at least).
 The second is that you will not be out of pocket.
 At the end of the evening you will collect back the money you have spent for the meal.
 Last but not least you do not have to clean up at the end of the evening.
 Did I mention you get a good meal and meet lots of nice people?

 The price of the meal is worked out by taking the number of diners (including the cooks) and dividing that by the cost of the food for the evening (i.e. if there are 50 people for the evening dinner and you have spent $400).
 The cost of the meal would be $8, but the club needs to add $1 to cover the cost of plates etc. so the end cost would be $9.